CVC to buy majority stake in HK serviced office company

 London-based CVC did not disclose the deal's value.
-Executive Centre generates more than $100 million (59.35 million pounds) in revenues from operations in 10 Asian countries.
+Executive Centre generates more than $100 million in revenues from operations in 10 Asian countries.

 The investment will be CVC's first from its new $3.5 billion Asia fund, which closed this week.